microsoft/powerbi-visuals-sankey/README.md

 # Documentation

-The visual properties and features descriptions you can learn in documentation
+Check out documentation to find out more about visual's properties and features

 [Sankey visual](https://microsoft.github.io/powerbi-visuals-sankey)